English-Medium Instruction Calculus: Is flipping helpful?: Results

-This subsection deals with qualitative findings on the implementation of flipped class 101.
-We collect the information from students' feedbacks during two occasions at both after the midterm test (around Week 9) and after the final exam period (around Week 17).
-The following feedbacks are arranged in a chronological order.
-Hence, they are for flipped class 101 type B (Spring 2015), type C (Fall 2015) and type A (Spring 2016), respectively.
-Since type D is not flipped class, the corresponding feedback is not included.
+This subsection discusses students' perceptions and feedback after implementing flipped classroom pedagogy.
+The feedback is arranged in chronological order; first, Type B (Spring 2015), followed by Type C (Fall 2015) and then Type A (Spring 2016).
+Type D is not delivered as flipped classroom pedagogy, thus the corresponding feedback is excluded.